 CSS is campaigning for the quality of service provision in the Swiss healthcare system to be transparently recorded and disclosed.
 This will allow premium payers to compare offers between service providers and enable the tariff partners to compete on a price as well as a quality level.
 CSS operates the QualiCheck portal using its own data as well as quality data that is freely available and contractually obtained.
 The portal lets users compare the quality of treatment and patient satisfaction in Swiss acute hospitals.

 At the start of December 2015, the Federal Council passed a Dispatch on the Amendment of the Federal Health Insurance Act to Parliament.
 National quality programmes are intended to be established on this basis.
-CSS welcomes the federal government’s efforts to lay the necessary foundations for achieving substantial progress in terms of quality assurance and cost-effectiveness.
-However, it must be noted that primary responsibility for strengthening binding and enforceable quality transparency and cost-effectiveness rests with the service providers and tariff partners.
-As far as financing is concerned, CSS considers it important that premium income should not be the sole source of funding for administration tasks.
-Instead, financing should be placed on a broad footing involving the cantons, confederation and service providers, and not borne solely by the premium payers.
-CSS explicitly welcomes the efforts of the National Council’s Health Committee to make service providers and insurers more accountable.
+In addition, transparency is to be increased, quality measures are to become more binding and sanctions are to be introduced.
+CSS welcomes the federal government’s efforts to lay the necessary foundations for achieving substantial progress in terms of quality assurance.
+CSS explicitly welcomes the National Council’s attempts to make service providers and insurers more accountable.
 This includes the idea that tariffs and prices should be based on the compensation for those service providers that satisfy the quality requirements efficiently and cost-effectively.
-The committee also puts forward the idea that service providers and insurers should be obliged to sign up to national agreements on quality development, which would be assessed by the federal government and binding on all service providers.
-Should any service provider fail to observe the rules on quality development, it would be penalised by not having its services paid for under health insurance.
+The National Council also proposes that service providers and insurers should be obliged to sign up to national agreements on quality development.

 You can find further information on the topic of quality in our publication on health policies "im dialog" 1/2014 (in german).